20091231

 and start singing songs

-that gave me this joy
+to the one that gave me this joy

 that I am feeling